Andrew Thorp

 public field) are easy and only come at the cost of inconsistent casing.

-Of course this breaks down if you have three in a row.
+Of course this breaks down if you have more than two in a row.

 > VoipXmlId